6th September 2017

 Crowdfunding Basics & Models

-We are a marketing agency that is focused on launching products through crowdfunding, we have found in our work that lots of people have heard of crowdfunding but they don’t really understand what it is, therefore this blog is designed to help identify if crowdfunding is right for your business.
+We are a marketing agency focused on launching products through crowdfunding.
+On a daily basis we find many people have heard of crowdfunding but don’t know what it is.
+This blog is designed to help identify if crowdfunding is right for your business.

 What is it?

 Crowdfunding is a tried and tested way of raising finance for businesses.
 You ask a large number of people to support you through (usually) financial contributions.
 A target amount is set to show how much you hope to raise.
 Moreover, through crowdfunding, you can use the internet to talk to thousands, if not millions, of potential funders.

 In 2015, the worldwide estimate of money raised through this process was over $34 billion.
 In fact, The World Bank Report estimates that by 2025 global investment through crowdfunding will reach $93 billion.
 It offers a genuine alternative for financing a business.
 It is particularly appealing for retail businesses that are looking to launch a new product.

 So, is it right for you?

 Most products and services are suitable for crowdfunding in some form.
 Depending on the crowdfunding model it can provide you with a unique cocktail of market validation, pre-sales and capital investment that fuels business growth.

 The most successful campaigns tend to have the following characteristics:

-- Products and services that are focussed on selling to consumers rather than to other businesses.
+Products and services focused on selling to consumers rather than to other businesses.

 Has an engaged network of individuals or advocates that support the product or service.

 What are the main types of crowdfunding?

 Equity: This is where investors commit an investment amount into the company in exchange for a shareholding.
-The world’s largest equity platform is based in the UK and is called Crowdcube.
+The world’s largest equity platform is based in the UK called Crowdcube.

 Charitable Donor: A donation to a community project, charity or not-for profit organisation.